 Your contribution will make a difference.
 Our interns are placed with government departments, international organizations, health centers, and world-class corporations.
-We can do this, because after 25 years in the business we have all the right contacts.
+We can do this, because after over 40 years in the business, we have all the right contacts.

 After an internship with EPA you will come home with new skills, valuable work experience and incredible confidence.

 Study academic courses taught at local universities that broaden your perspective and nurture your personal growth.
 At the same time as working, you’ll be taking academic courses to earn you the credits you need.
-These are taught at local universities, and you have a choice of what to study.
+The classes are taught at local universities or with local faculty.
 The classes generally meet once or twice a week with your fellow students and course tutor.
 Grades are based on essays, exams, and sometimes oral presentations.

-Many of our credit-granting institutions have students keep a journal of their experiences to earn credit for the internship, others have different requirements.
+Many of our credit-granting institutions have students keep an academic journal of their experiences to earn credit for the internship, others have different requirements.
 You’ll need to find out what your credit-granting institution expects from you — and we can clarify that for you if you’re unclear.

 Explore new ways of thinking and living that deepen your knowledge and understanding of different cultures as well as international, political, and economic issues.
 Experiencing an entirely new culture is at the heart of an EPA Internship.
 There will be an orientation program when you arrive, and an EPA Program Director will be on hand to see you settled in and help you get the maximum out of your stay.